mukteshsengupta/Netflix-Dashboard-Using-Power-BI/README.md

 To analyze the Netflix content library using data visualization and extract insights related to content type, ratings, geography, trends over time, and user preferences.

+**Scope:**

+The project covers:

+Quantitative analysis of movies and TV shows listed on Netflix

+Temporal distribution of content from 1925 to 2021

+Geographic spread of content production and availability

+Content categorization by type, rating, and country

+Identification of top-rated titles and content trends over the year

+**Key Metrics & Features:**

+Total Titles: 8,808 movies

+Total Directors: 4,528

+Total Listings: 515 unique genres/categories

+Time Frame: Content spans from 1925 to 2021

+Content Type Breakdown:

+70% Movies

+30% TV Shows

+Top-rated Content: Includes titles like Death Note, Esperando la Carroza, and FullMetal Alchemist

+Geographic Analysis: Highest content concentration in North America, Europe, and Asia

+Yearly Trends: Significant rise in content releases post-2000, peaking in the late 2010s

+**Conclusion:**

+The analysis highlights Netflix’s growing and diverse content catalog, with a strong focus on movies and global expansion in recent years.
+This dashboard can help content strategists and marketers understand viewer trends and guide content acquisition.